Price

 This is the biggest difference and it's not close.

 Beat the Spin's free plan covers 3 sites with reminders, timers, and a basic dashboard.
-Pro is $6/month for unlimited sites, auto-claiming, full analytics, and 90-day history.
+Pro is $8/month for unlimited sites, guided claiming, full analytics, and 90-day history.
+Auto-claiming is available on the Unlimited plan ($15/month), which ships as a separate manual install.

 Bonus Pilot's free plan covers 5 sites.
 Their Basic plan is $25/month and their Pro plan is $40/month.

-If you're tracking five or more sites, Beat the Spin Pro costs $6/month versus Bonus Pilot Basic at $25/month.
-Over a year, that's $72 versus $300 — a $228 difference for tools that do fundamentally the same thing.
+If you're tracking five or more sites, Beat the Spin Pro costs $8/month versus Bonus Pilot Basic at $25/month.
+Over a year, that's $96 versus $300 — a $204 difference for tools that do fundamentally the same thing.

 How They Handle Your Data